 Some models in this series may not allow DCPS jobs to start.
-To resolve this, either set the printer to PostScript mode or suppress DCPS's PostScript synchronization.
-See Section 11.1.1 for more information.
+To resolve this, set the printer to PostScript mode.

 10.27.3 Minimum Firmware Version

 To use a HP LaserJet 8000 printer from DCPS, the printer must be running a minimum firmware version of 19980610 MB4.28.
 This firmware version number is displayed as Firmware Datecode on the printer's configuration page.